pulumi/workshops/aws-getting-started-cicd/README.md

 #### 3. Create a Pull Request

-✅ Commit all the changes as a PR.
+✅ Commit all the changes as a PR:

 ```bash
 # Commit your changes